-Commissioner Hall is passionate about making a positive impact in the lives of the citizens of Fulton County.
-She previously served Fulton County faithfully for 6 years as the Chief of Staff to the late Fulton County District 4 Commissioner Joan P. Garner, and has over 25 years of management experience in the public and private sectors.
+Commissioner Hall is passionate about making a positive impact on the lives of the citizens of Fulton County.
+She previously served Fulton County faithfully for six years as the Chief of Staff to the late Fulton County District 4 Commissioner Joan P. Garner and has served 5 years as Fulton County Commissioner of District 4.
+She also has over 30 years of management experience in the public and private sectors.

-A honors graduate with a Bachelor of Science in Computer Information Systems, Natalie earned her masters’ degrees in Business Administration and Public Administration from Keller Graduate School of Management in Atlanta, Georgia.
-She received Executive Management Certification via Caliber Learning Center from the Wharton School of Business of the University of Pennsylvania.
-Commissioner Hall is continuing her education with coursework through Association County Commissioners of Georgia (ACCG) and the University of Georgia Carl Vinson Institute of Government.
+An honors graduate with a Bachelor of Science in Computer Information Systems, Natalie earned her master’s degrees in Business Administration and Public Administration from Keller Graduate School of Management in Atlanta, Georgia.
+She received Executive Management Certification via the Caliber Learning Center from the Wharton School of Business of the University of Pennsylvania.

 In September 2017, Natalie received the Certified Public Manager (CPM) certification from the Carl Vinson Institute of Government of the University of Georgia.
-In 2018, Commissioner Hall completed all required coursework for her certification as a Certified County Commissioner through Association County Commissioners of Georgia (ACCG) and the University Of Georgia Carl Vinson Institute Of Government.
-Through a great partnership between the Association of County Commissioners of Georgia (ACCG) and The Carl Vinson Institute of Government at the University of Georgia, Commissioner Hall received her Certified County Commissioner Certification at the 2019 ACCG Lifelong Learning Academy Leadership Luncheon in Savannah, GA.
-She completed 9 core classes which included County Government 101, County Government Law, County Government Finance, Ethics, Economic Development, Human Resources, Public Safety, and Public Health, Property Appraisal and Taxation and Leadership Institute.
+In 2018, Commissioner Hall earned her certification as a Certified County Commissioner through the Association County Commissioners of Georgia (ACCG) and the University Of Georgia Carl Vinson Institute Of Government.